 Children with attention deficit hyperactivity disorder (ADHD) often have a difficult time in school.
-If your child with ADHD is having trouble at school, Jennifer Walton, MA, LPC, LCPC, a mental health professional at Anne Arundel Medical Group (AAMG) Mental Health Specialists, offers some important tips.
+If your child with ADHD is having trouble at school, Jennifer Williams (Walton), MA, LPC, LCPC, a mental health professional at Anne Arundel Medical Group (AAMG) Mental Health Specialists, offers some important tips.

 Make sure your child is seated in the front row, close to the teacher, and not next to a window or in the back of the room where distractions abound.